pgmikhael/density-evaluator/README.md

 ```

 ## Output
-The script outputs the relative risk, odds ratio, and optionally c-statistic of the density measurements.
+The script outputs the relative risk and odds ratio of the density measurements.
 The output is saved in a CSV file with the same name as the input file, but with `_results` appended to the name.
 For example, if the input file is `example_input.csv`, the output file will be `example_input_results.csv`.